appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/update.md

 Note that a project name is required to execute the version command.

+Also Note that you'll need to have Docker Compose version 2.14.1 or later installed in order to use the version command.

 For example, to find the version for a project named "spacetech", run the following command:

 ```bash